33 Interesting Facts About Afghanistan

 The Flag of Afghanistan (Shutterstock)

-8. The flag of Afghanistan has black, red and green vertical stripes and a central coat of arms.
-Black represents the dark ages of the past, red for the bloodshed in the independence struggle, and green for the hope and wealth of the future.
+8. The flag of Afghanistan has black, red, and green vertical stripes and a central coat of arms.
+Black symbolizes the dark times of history, red signifies the bloodshed during the fight for independence, and green stands for the hope and prosperity of the future.

 9. During the 20th century, Afghanistan had more changes to its national flag than any other country.
-The flag was changed up to 19 times!
+According to one count, the flag was changed up to 19 times!

 11. Afghanistan was invaded by the USSR in 1979 and mired in a ten-year conflict between various mujahideen groups and Soviet forces.